alojzbaca/finally-repo/README.md

 # finally-repo
-This is my finnaly first project repos
+This is my finnaly first project repository.
+I will try to create someting nice.